nchanko/Myanmar-Ebook-OCR/README.md

 ```

 The original Myanmar language file has poor quality.
 According to my research, this one has better accuracy. https://github.com/pndaza/tesseract-myanmar
-So, we need to replace the original language file mya.traineddata with new one.
-As you see, original has less than 10 MB size.
-Newer version has around 24.1MB.
+You can replace the original language file mya.traineddata with new one.The file is located in Tesseract-OCR/tessdata .

-The location of langauge files could be in   `/opt/homebrew/Cellar/tesseract/5.3.3/share/tessdata/`

 Script Permissions